apereo/cas/cas-server-documentation/planning/Installation-Requirements.md

 benefits in the long run.

 <div class="alert alert-info"><strong>Do Less</strong><p>
-You **DO NOT* need to have Maven or Gradle installed prior to the installation.
+You <b>DO NOT</b> need to have Maven or Gradle installed prior to the installation.
 They are provided to you automatically.
 </p></div>

 ## Internet Connectivity